Arturium-Browser/arturium-browser/README.md

 # Arturium Browser a simple browser in PyQt5 и Bash
-Releases in folder releases/{rpm,deb,appimage}  (available only on linux)
+Releases available only on linux

 To run, you need to install the dependencies from requirements.txt and need to python-3.7 or a higher version It's not just my code that's being used here (see AUTHORS file)